 Intelligent automation, and its increase, or automatisation, refer to modern robotics where a device or a system is capable of increasingly autonomous action, perception, learning and decision-making through artificial intelligence, sensors and the Internet of Things combined with software.

-Transport automatisation is based on the advancement of communications and vehicle technologies.
-Information also plays a key role; transport information together with the transport and communications infrastructure form a platform for transport automatisation.
+Transport automatisation is based on the development of communications and vehicle technologies.
+Information also plays a key role.
+Transport information together with the transport and communications infrastructure form a platform for transport automatisation.